 Not sure which model you should pick up?

-Then you should take a few minutes to scan through the comparison table above first.
+Then you should take a few minutes to scan through the comparison table below first.

 It presents the most sought after models right now on the market.